The Website The Birds Maps Virtual Tour Email us

-Early Spring Date: March 1 Late Spring Date: May 10 Most Frequently Seen: March 19 - April 7
+Early Spring Date: March 1 Late Spring Date: May 10 Best Dates to See in Spring: March 19 - April 7

-Some Winter Wrens spend the winter in the Washington metro area, and other pass through during migration.
+Spring: Some Winter Wrens spend the winter in the Washington metro area, and other pass through during migration.
 Most breed in Canada and the northern states.
 They are not uncommon at Monticello Park, but they do not often allow you to have an extended look, assuming you can see one at all.
-The best time to look for them at Monticello is during the last 10 days of March and the first week in April.
+The best time to look for them at Monticello is during the last two weeks of March and the first week in April.